 Otocinclus are super friendly little fish.
 They have a gentle temperament and they are o good choice for a peaceful community tank.
 Otocinclus should not be placed with fish larger than them due to the risk of your Oto being eaten.
 Oto should also not share a tank with tank mates that share an aggressive temperament because you may find your Oto wounded.

 They tend to ignore other fish entirely unless they are big enough to scare them, in which case they hide.

 All tank mates should have a gentle temperament and enjoy the same water parameters as the Otocinclus.
-Some compatible tank mates are Pygmy Cory, Boraras, Panda Garra, Dwarf Gouramis, Albino Bristlenose Pleco, Neon Tetras, Ruby Tetras, Guppies, Endlers, Danios, and Rasbora.
+Some compatible tank mates are Pygmy Cory, Boraras, Panda Garra, Dwarf Gouramis, Albino Bristlenose Pleco, Royal Farlowella, Neon Tetras, Ruby Tetras, Guppies, Endlers, Danios, and Rasbora.

 Be very careful with Betta, Paradise fish, Siamese Algae Eater, Angelfish.
 They are like every species; some are more aggressive than others.

 Some tank mates to avoid are Cichlids, Goldfish, Jack Dempsey, and Oscars.
 They should never be placed in a tank with Otocinclus.

 The only problem is that they will compete with shrimp for algae thus it can affect the survival rate of baby shrimp.
 So, if you are planning to seriously breed shrimp, you cannot allow any fish in the tank!
 Even if it is an amazing Otocinclus.

 In addition, if there are not enough algae in the tank, it can be difficult to keep Otocinclus and Amano shrimp.
 As an algae eating-team, they are absolutely awesome but Amano shrimp are voracious algae eaters and in the long run, can starve Otocinclus out.